 Using your smartphone to learn a language makes it easy to fit your lessons into your daily routine.
 They also only last 15 mins each!

 Furthermore, an online product can be constantly improved and updated, blurring the distinction between product and service.
-A Babbel learner’s progress is measured, and the difficult parts of courses are optimized to ensure information is conveyed as effectively as possible.
+A Babbel learner’s progress is measured, and the difficult parts of lessons are optimized to ensure information is conveyed as effectively as possible.
 Yes, all that German grammar may sometimes seem complicated, and yes, some of those French words don’t look anything like they sound, but that’s exactly where Babbel comes in handy: it prides itself on making the complicated simple.

 3. The Learners